SuperRonJon/AsciiGenerator/README.md

 ## Installation
 Pre-build binaries available for Windows & Linux x86_64 from the [releases page](https://github.com/SuperRonJon/AsciiGenerator/releases)

-It can also be easily built from source.
-Building requires only gcc, and optionally make.
-Clone the repository and run `mkdir build && make` or `gcc -O2 -o asciigen main.c -lm` with gcc only.
+It can also be easily built from source with CMake, make, or gcc manually.
+Building manually requires only gcc.
+Clone the repository and run the correspoding build system command (Build instructions below)

 ## Options/Usage
 ```